-Please answer as many of the following questions as apply to your proposed project.
+Answer as many of the following questions as apply to your proposed project.

-As an alternative to responding to the individual questions in this section, you may create a PDF document of up to three pages in length that responds to these questions and that includes any relevant visuals, diagrams, figures, graphics, etc. You will upload this document in this section in the "Supplemental Question File Upload" section.
+As an alternative to responding to the individual questions in this section, you may create a PDF document of up to three pages that responds to these questions and includes any relevant visuals, diagrams, figures, graphics, and the like.
+You will upload this document in this section in the "Supplemental Question File Upload" section.

 - What is the underlying hypothesis driving your proposed project?
-What theoretical approaches will you draw from or apply in order to test your hypothesis? - What is the current state of research in the field of your proposed project, and how will your proposed project yield something unique and/or additive? - Why and how is your project team positioned to pursue this project to yield meaningful and impactful results? - What is your overall research plan, including major milestones or goals, implementation details, and potential risks and mitigation strategies?

-- In order to implement your proposed project, will you be collecting original data, drawing on existing data, or both?
+What theoretical approaches will you draw from or apply to test your hypothesis? - What is the current state of research in the field of your proposed project, and how will your proposed project yield something unique and/or additive? - Why and how is your project team positioned to pursue this project to yield meaningful and impactful results? - What is your overall research plan, including major milestones or goals, implementation details, and potential risks and mitigation strategies? - To implement your proposed project, will you be collecting original data, drawing on existing data, or both?
 What informs your approach to the collection and use of data?
-If drawing on existing data, please specify your anticipated sources. - What are your plans to disseminate your research findings and how will you ensure that they are made accessible and enable the advancement of the field?
+If drawing on existing data, specify your anticipated sources. - What are your plans to disseminate your research findings, and how will you ensure that they are made accessible and enable the advancement of the field?